 4. Natural Oils

 Using natural oils like coconut and olive oil can help relieve your baby’s dry lips.
 These oils contain moisturizing properties and are safe to use, in moderation, on newborns.
-Apply a minimal amount to soften and reverse dryness of the lips.
+Apply a minimal amount to soften and reverse the dryness of the lips.

 Preventing Chapped Lips